w3f/polkadot-wiki/docs/learn-phragmen.md

 ballot vote for them.
 Thus, the average load for candidate A is `1/1`, or 1.
 Candidate C has two ballots approving of them, so the average load is `1/2`.
 Candidate B has the lowest average load, at `1/4` and they get the first seat.
-Ballots loads are now averaged out, although for the first iteration, this will have not have any effect.
+Ballots loads are now averaged out, although for the first iteration, this will not have any effect.

 ```
 Filled seats: 1 (B)